 Shift bidding is the process of assigning an unassigned shift to a group of employees.
-The first employee that accepts the shift will be assigned on the roster and the roster will update in real-time.
+The first employee that accepts the shift will be assigned to the roster, and the roster will update in real time.

 It saves you precious time when doing your rosters.
 If you’ve finished the roster and notice there are unassigned shifts, instead of spending time assigning people, you can simply open it up for the taking and let your staff fill those shifts themselves.